-We have an additional parents' room in the SPW building at Hawthorn, Ground Floor Luton Lane and a new one at Wantirna.
+We have an additional parents' room in the SPW building at Hawthorn (SPW126), Ground Floor Luton Lane (2L006c) and a new one at Wantirna (WG109).

 Workplace of Choice for Gender Equality

-In February 2018, Swinburne was named Employer of Choice for Gender Equality for the ninth consecutive year by the Workplace Gender Equality Agency (WGEA).
+In February 2019, Swinburne has been named Employer of Choice for Gender Equality for the tenth consecutive year by the Workplace Gender Equality Agency (WGEA).